nashirjamali/nutrack-web/README.md

 ### Meal Input
 ![Meal Plan](./screenshoots/input.png)
-*Input your meal dailly to get more personalized meal and reporting daily.*
+*Input your meal daily to get more personalized meal and reporting daily.*

 ### Meal Logging and Report
 ![Meal Logging](./screenshoots/report.png)
-*Screen where users can log their daily meals, allowing the AI to adjust future plans and see you nutrion reporting.*
+*Screen where users can log their daily meals, allowing the AI to adjust future plans and see your nutrition reporting.*

 ## Getting Started
 To get started with this project, clone the repository and follow the installation instructions provided in the documentation.